Flavia's Cucina Romana

 Liquor: BYOB

-Flavia's Cucina Romana is a family operation, owned and operated by Flavia Peterno, and her daughter Andrea Paterno, Andrea's fiancé Andrew Perrotti, and family friend Kevin Matthews.
-The family also employs many other relatives who work in the kitchen and as servers.
+The restaurant is a true family affair, owned and operated by Flavia Paterno, her daughter Andrea Paterno, Andrea’s fiancé Andrew Perrotti, and longtime family friend Kevin Matthews.
+Many other relatives pitch in as part of the kitchen and service team, making this a warm, hands-on dining experience.